Pixplicity/beginners-workshop/lesson2/README.md

 Use the [Android Asset Studio](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-launcher.html#foreground.type=clipart&foreground.space.trim=1&foreground.space.pad=0&foreground.clipart=res%2Fclipart%2Ficons%2Fsocial_send_now.svg&foreColor=c00%2C0&crop=0&backgroundShape=bevel&backColor=ffffff%2C100) to create a new launch icon.

-### Change the Activity title
+### Exercise 02.05: Change the Activity title
-The title of the MainActivity in [sample02](sample02) is set via the **android:label="@string/app_name"** attribute in the [AndroidManifest.xml](sample02/lifecyclelogger/src/main/AndroidManifest.xml) file.
-Use another string and try to change the title of the MainActivity class in the **onCreate** method.
+The title of the MainActivity in [lesson02](lesson02) is set via the `android:label="@string/app_name"` attribute in the [AndroidManifest.xml](lesson02/lifecyclelogger/src/main/AndroidManifest.xml) file.
+Use another string and try to change the title of the MainActivity class in the `onCreate()` method.

-### Change the background color
+### Exercise 02.06: Change the background color

 Try to change the background color of the MainActivity in the [activity_main.xml](sample02/lifecyclelogger/src/main/res/layout/activity_main.xml) file.

-##Conclusion
+## Conclusion
 You've learned how to add more Views to your layout and how to reference and interact with them in your code.
 You have seen methods to log (debug) statements to Android's logcat.
-On to [lesson 3](../section3/README.md) where you will learn more about the activity back stack and how to move from one Activity to another with _explicit_ and _implicit_ **Intents**.
+On to [lesson 3](../section3/README.md) where you will learn more about the activity back stack and how to move from one Activity to another with _explicit_ and _implicit_ Intents.